open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

 The protocol does not attempt to define the structure of the error message.

-Servers MAY also make use of the `partial_success` field to convey warnings/suggestions to clients when the request was fully accepted.
+Servers MAY also make use of the `partial_success` field to convey warnings/suggestions to clients even when the request was fully accepted.
 In such cases, the `rejected_<signal>` field MUST have a value of `0` and the `error_message` field MUST be non-empty.